What do you want people who love and serve the mentally ill to know?

 Let’s work together—as equals.
 Because we need your science and you need our poetry.
 Maybe we are here not just to be saved by you—but to save you back.

-I just wanted to tell you burning light givers that, while speaking at that conference and across the country this year, I’m doing my best to translate us to the world.
+I just wanted to tell you burning light givers that, I’m doing my best to translate us to the world.
 I’m trying to be a bridge so that the people who love us can get closer to us – so that we’re not so alone in here.
 I’m trying to explain why we hurt the people we love and why we hurt ourselves.
 I’m aware that speaking for the light givers is the most important work I do.
 Just know that I love you and I respect you and I know how hard it is and I know how good you are in there.

 Love to all the Light Givers and Love to all who’ve been burned by us.